-Sometimes it’s hard to believe I’ve been married 10 years.
+Sometimes it’s hard to believe I’ve been married as long as I have!

 I’m sad for those failed marriages because of the blessing my marriage has been to me.
 And, I genuinely want, for others, the kind of marriage I have.